intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 To install Docker CE just follow [official docker instruction](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-**Note:**  During the Nauta build process, TensorFlow* will checked by the Horovod* installer inside its Docker* container.
+**Note:**  During the Nauta build process, Horovod* is checking if TensorFlow* is able to run on build machine - please see hardware requirements section below.

 ### Your Build Machine